aryeelab/crispr_mutation_reanalysis/README.md

 <br><br>

-# Reanalysis Unexpected mutations after CRISPR–Cas9 editing _in vivo_
+# Reanalysis of Unexpected mutations after CRISPR–Cas9 editing _in vivo_

 Analysis by members of the [Aryee](https://aryee.mgh.harvard.edu/), [Joung](http://www.jounglab.org/), and [Pinello](http://pinellolab.org/) Labs at MGH/Harvard.
 This repository contains the scripts, commands, and most data required for the reanalysis of